isidore/MobProgrammingBook/manuscript/03_Working in your first mob.md

 "Oh, who won?"
 "The person with the highest score."

 Does this sound like the teenager actually played Scrabble last night?
-This is what bad examples look like.
-You want a concrete example.
+This is what bad examples feels  like.
+You want a good **concrete** example.
 "How did the game go?"
 "There was three players: me, Jennifer and Samantha.
-Samantha went first playing the word again for 7 points. ...
+Samantha went first playing the word 'again' for 7 points. ...
 Jennifer ended up winning with 297 points."

 Now you have an example that you can turn into code.